spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/restricting-resource.md

 weight: 3
 ---

-Space Cloud provides a mechanism to restrict the resources each task of a service can consume.
-This lets you optimize your cluster resources.
+Space Cloud provides a mechanism to restrict the resources each task can consume.
+These limits let you optimize your cluster resources.

 ![Service resources](/images/screenshots/service-resources.png)